Mohd-abdallah/printf/README.md

-**Group project 0x11.
+# Group project 0x11.
 C - printf

-Team Members :
+### Team Members :
-1- Mohammed Abdallah
+* Mohammed Abdallah
-2- Assma Hamad
+* Assma Hamad

-Project description : ------------------
+### Project description : ------------------
-A function called _printf which emulates the standared function printf.
+A function called _printf which emulates the standared function printf, that produces output according to a format and returnsthe number of characters printed (excluding the null byte used to end output to strings)
+* Prototype: int _printf(const char *format, ...);
+* write output to stdout, the standard output stream.
+* format is a character string.
+The format string is composed of zero or more directives.

 Task 0 :
 handling the specifiers :